-Together people make the difference, so you are welcome.
-Please help action the Charity elements outlined below and on the website for the noble, sustainable, and humble, cause of:
+Thank you, together people like you make the life changing experience difference for toddlers to become lifelong learners of tomorrow.
+Please help action the One Step Learning (OSL) governance elements outlined below for the noble, sustainable, and humble, cause of:

 Making Early Childhood Learning Affordable

 On October 18, 2021, a play-based charitable daycare opened in Entumbil, Ghana for rural children that had no facilities.
 The daycare provides early childhood learning using Learning Through Play model activities for one- to four-year-old children.
 A Canadian couple generously donated a large house with lots of activity spaces and materials in the rural town Entumbil, Ghana for early childhood learning purposes.
-In October 2021 the centre started with 11 children aiming for 32 in a year.
-83 children had registered in December 2021, and now we serve 80 children daily.
-The facility can accommodate 120 children.
+In October 2021 the centre started with 11 children, and now OSL serves 80 children daily.
+The continued success and positive impact for children and the community alike has exceeded expectations.

 To advance education by establishing, operating, and maintaining a Learning through Play daycare Centre in Entumbil, Ghana; and